apache/doris/docs/en/docs/query-acceleration/statistics.md

 The collection jobs for statistics themselves consume a certain amount of system resources.
 To minimize the overhead, for tables with a large amount of data (default 5 GiB, adjustable with the FE parameter `huge_table_lower_bound_size_in_bytes`), Doris automatically uses sampling to collect statistics.
 Automatic sampling defaults to sampling 4,194,304 (2^22) rows to reduce the system's burden and complete the collection job as quickly as possible.
 If you want to sample more rows to obtain a more accurate data distribution, you can increase the sampling row count by adjusting the `huge_table_default_sample_rows` parameter.
 In addition, for tables with data larger than `huge_table_lower_bound_size_in_bytes` * 5, Doris ensures that the collection time interval is not less than 12 hours (which can be controlled by adjusting the `huge_table_auto_analyze_interval_in_millis` parameter).

-If you are concerned about automatic collection jobs interfering with your business, you can specify a time frame for the automatic collection jobs to run during low business loads by setting the `full_auto_analyze_start_time` and `full_auto_analyze_end_time` parameters according to your needs.
-You can also completely disable this feature by setting the `enable_full_auto_analyze` parameter to `false`.
+If you are concerned about automatic collection jobs interfering with your business, you can specify a time frame for the automatic collection jobs to run during low business loads by setting the `auto_analyze_start_time` and `auto_analyze_end_time` parameters according to your needs.
+You can also completely disable this feature by setting the `enable_auto_analyze` parameter to `false`.

 External catalogs do not participate in automatic collection by default.
 Because external catalogs often contain massive historical data, if they participate in automatic collection, it may occupy too many resources.
 You can turn on and off the automatic collection of external catalogs by setting the catalog's properties.